top of page

 Tradingview Back Testing

 Backtesting is a method to verify the performance of a trading system with historical data.
-It is important to verify the efficiency of a trading system or strategy before started making trades with real money.
+It is important to verify the efficiency of a trading system or strategy before starting to make trades with real money.

 There are many tools and software are available for backtesting.
 A few examples are Amibroker, Python, etc. Tradingview provides a simple yet effective way to backtest a trading strategy, and the most attractive feature is it is available even for free users!